mdsitton/SngFileFormat/README.md

 `.sng` is a simple and generic binary container format that groups a list of files and metadata into a single file.

-This repository contains several items a reference tool for packing and unpacking sng files to and from the format, the file spec, and a Registry of used file metadata keys, and common file names.
+This repository includes several components: a reference tool for converting SNG files to and from the designated format, the file specification, a registry of frequently used metadata keys, and a registry of file names.

 # SNG File Specification